Car brand reviews

 Ford is very much about ticking all the boxes for owners, offering benchmark pricing, technical innovation and a family-focused car range.
 Yet Ford is not just a humdrum brand - it has a reputation for setting the standards in terms of driver enjoyment, offering class-leading chassis dynamics.

-To see how all the Ford cars we've tested scored head straight to our Ford car reviews.
+To see what our tests uncovered about Ford cars, head straight to our Ford car reviews.

 How much do Ford cars cost?